havanagrawal/Gravity/_posts/2022-01-03-code-generation.md

 ```

 Given a JSON schema, how can you achieve this?
 Can you easily add new object types?
 How would you handle objects with missing fields?

+2. Given a set of `Book` and `Author` JSON objects, you want to create a website that serves corresponding **static** webpages for them (think Goodreads sans Javascript).
+The author page should contain a list of all the books that author has written.
+The book page should list the title, description author and genres.

+How can you achieve this?
+Would this be an instance of _passive_ or _active_ code generation?
+Can you easily add styling (CSS) across your website?
+When would you want to move to dynamic pages?